 Symptoms of C. perfringens foodborne illness include intense abdominal cramps and watery diarrhea.
 Your symptoms usually appear 6 to 24 hours after eating foods containing large numbers of C. perfringens.
-The disease usually is over within 24 hours.
-Less severe symptoms may last for 1 or 2 weeks.
+The disease usually is over within 24 to 48 hours.

 Your doctor will do a medical history and physical examination and ask you questions about your symptoms, foods you have recently eaten, and your work and home environments.
 A stool culture and blood tests may be done to confirm the diagnosis.